-Belov et al. (e. g.
-1995; 1997) have determined the isotropic density and 3Danisotropies of cosmic rays for long periods of time (years) using the "global survey method" (Belov et al., 1995).
+Belov et al. (it e.g., 1995; 1997) have determined the isotropic density and 3D-anisotropies of cosmic rays for long periods of time (years) using the 'global survey method' (Belov et al., 1995).
 They have also illustrated the large variability between Fds.
 In a number of cases the phase of the in-ecliptic anisotropy shows an anti-sunward flow in the ejecta and then a clear swing back to the normal corotation flow from approximately the east near the rear of the ejecta.
 It remains to be determined how often these and other patterns occur.
 This will provide the information necessary to determine how and where particles enter ejecta.

-A separate line of research has been undertaken by Nagashima and colleagues (e. g.
-Nagashima et al., 1992).
+A separate line of research has been undertaken by Nagashima and colleagues (it e.g., Nagashima et al., 1992).
 They have studied anisotropies related to particle effects at shocks and in particular decreases and increases caused by density gradient flows across the shock.
-The decreases which are sometimes visible prior to shock arrival may have some application in Space Weather forecasting (e. g., Belov et al., 1995; Bieber and Evenson, 1998; Bieber et al., 1999).
+The decreases which are sometimes visible prior to shock arrival may have some application in Space Weather forecasting (it e.g., Belov et al., 1995; Bieber and Evenson, 1998; Bieber et al., 1999).
+Note that the largest geomagnetic storms are caused by CMEs and the surrounding solar wind with which they interact.
+This is why Fds and major geomagnetic storms are well associated as noted first by Forbush (1938).

-All of the work described above has only considered the first-order anisotropy of cosmic ray flows.
-Dvornikov and coworkers (e. g.
-Dvornikov et al., 1983) have also calculated the second-order anisotropy.
-Figure 6 shows the particle density as a function of GSE longitude and latitude for two periods during the ejecta responsible for the July 1982 decrease illustrated in Fig. 1.
+Most of the work described above has only considered the first-order anisotropy of cosmic ray flows.
+Dvornikov and coworkers (it e.g., Dvornikov et al., 1983) have also calculated the second-order anisotropy.
+Figure 6 shows the particle density as a function of GSE longitude and latitude for two periods during the ejecta responsible for the July 1982 decrease illustrated in Figure 1.
 Strong second-order anisotropy in the top panel corresponds to bidirectional flows parallel and anti-parallel to the IMF (+).
-Such flows occur at times when particles at lower energies also show bidirectional flows (Richardson, private communication).
+Such flows occur at times when particles at lower energies also show bi-directional flows (Richardson et al., 2000).
 The bottom panel shows an interval of unidirectional flow within the ejecta.
 It remains to be determined what features of individual ejecta lead to particularly well-ordered flows.

 3.4.
-EVOLUTION IN THE HELIOSPHERE
+FDS IN THE HELIOSPHERE

-There have been a number of studies comparing Fds seen near Earth with "Forbushlike" decreases at greater distances.
-However the results of such work must be considered with great caution for the following reasons.
+There have been a number of studies comparing Fds seen near Earth with 'Forbushlike' decreases at greater distances.
+However, the results of such work must be considered with great caution for the following reasons.
 First, even at 1 AU the situation can be very complicated with multiple transient events occurring closely spaced in time.
 Second, decreases related to corotating streams are, without additional information, sometimes difficult to differentiate from transient events.
 Third, disturbances may merge as they move out through the heliosphere so that the merged region in the outer heliosphere bears little resemblance to its constituent parts near the Sun.
-Fourth, events occur on the backside of the Sun that can be the cause of events seen at distant spacecraft.
+Fourth, events on the backside of the Sun relative to Earth can be the cause of depressions seen at distant spacecraft.
 Webber et al. (1986) discuss about 20 events seen at 1 AU and 2-30 AU.
 Even the three 'events' they illustrate have problems in that at 1 AU one is a corotating decrease and the others are multiple events.
-Similarly the work of Van Allen (1993) has been criticised (Cliver and Cane, 1996) because he attributes events seen at huge longitudinal separations as having the same single solar origin.
+Similarly the work of Van Allen (1993) has been criticised Cliver and Cane, 1996) because he attributes events seen at huge longitudinal separations as having the same single solar origin.
+In fact, it is the rather limited longitudinal extent of Forbush decreases that makes multi-spacecraft observations so rare.